kubevela/kubevela/docs/examples/app-with-probe/README.md

 in [app-with-probe.yaml](./app-with-probe.yaml), you'll see a `livenessProbe` field in `properties`, which shows how to test if a component is alive.

-`path` is the health check path your web server exposed and `port` are your server is listening.
+`path` is the health check path your web server is exposed and `port` is the port your server is listening to.

 In this example, we use `httpGet` method to check the application.
 It's a common method in web service.
 Besides the `httpGet` probe method, you can also change it into `exec` or `tcpSocket` method.